szymon-trybala/system-monitor-cli/README.md

 * `--disk-type` - returns the type of disk on which is the current partition.
 Possible values are: `External drive`, `Hard drive`, `Network drive`, `CD drive` and `RAM disk`.
 Currently it shows info only about system partition, in future it should be possible to provide value with disk letter (like `-d c:` or `-d all`), to show info about different partitions.

+* `-p / --partitions` - Return letters of all available partitions in one line, for example 'C:\D:\'

 * `--monitor-res` - Returns monitor's resolution - first line is horizontal resolution, sedond line is vertical resolution.

 * `--monitor-info` - Returns monitor informations - first line is amount of monitors, second is name of main monitor, third is refresh rate in Hz, 4th is adjacent color bits for each pixel, 5th is color resolution, in bits per pixel, 6th is main monitor's estimated physical width in mm, 7th is main monitor's estimaged height in mm, 8th is scaling factor (inaccurate on newer versions of W10).